com-pas/compas-architecture/technical/COMPAS_GENERIC_PROPOSAL.md

 ![Component Diagram](images/CoMPAS-GenericComponent-Diagram.png)

-For instance the SCL Data Service has a Quarkus Rest Module, which uses the Service and Repository Module.
+For instance the SCL Data Service has a Quarkus REST Module, which uses the Service and Repository Module.
 Every module is build and published separately.
 These artifacts can be used in custom implementations.
-The default runtime container will use Quarkus with a Rest Interface as implementation, but a company-specific implementation can be build, for instance with Spring, but still uses larger parts of the module.
+The default runtime container will use Quarkus with a REST Interface as implementation, but a company-specific implementation can be build, for instance with Spring, but still uses larger parts of the module.

 For instance Quarkus is using the standard Jakarta EE, so a lot of work is done out-of-the-box.